-Course Director – Adult Clinical Medicine I and Adult Clinical Medicine II, Psychosocial Aspects of Healthcare (MPAS 5201)
+Course Director – Adult Clinical Medicine I (MPAS 6401) and Adult Clinical Medicine II (MPAS 6402), Psychosocial Aspects of Healthcare (MPAS 5201)

 Master of Physician Assistant Studies, University of Colorado School of Medicine, 2010; Certificate - Pediatrics, Child Health Associate/Physician Assistant, University of Colorado School of Medicine, Denver, CO, 2010; Bachelor of Science - Biology, Indiana University, Bloomington, 1999.

-Mr. Bogart is an Instructor in the Department of Pediatrics for the Physician Assistant Program.
-He is a graduate of the CHA/PA Program and proud to join the faculty of his alma mater.
+Mr. Bogart is an Assistant Professor in the Department of Pediatrics for the Physician Assistant Program.
+He is a graduate of the CHA/PA Program and proud to join the faculty and influence future directions of his alma mater.
 After graduation, he practiced in Primary Care Internal Medicine at Denver Health and was a regular guest lecturer and small group facilitator until joining the faculty full time in 2013.
-Since joining the faculty, Kevin took his passion for effective communication to join the Palliative Care Service at University Hospital.
-Kevin’s clinical interests are in primary care, effective communication (motivational interviewing / difficult conversations), and working with diverse patient populations.
-Kevin is a Faculty member for the interprofessional LEADS Track which provides elective leadership, advocacy education, and community building training using service, experiential learning and one-on-one mentorship.
+Since joining the faculty, Kevin took his passion for communication to join the Palliative Care Service at University Hospital and to develop new curricula around effective medical communication.
+Kevin’s scholarship interests are in motivational interviewing, difficult conversations, empathy, resilience, and working with diverse patient populations.
 He directs the Adult Clinical Medicine I & II courses throughout the second year and the Psychosocial Aspects of Medicine course in the First Summer of the curriculum.